Q: Why did you build a children’s hospital? Aren’t there other hospitals?

 Q: Why did Holy Innocents choose Mbarara, Uganda?

-A: We chose Mbarara, Uganda because it’s a part of the world with huge need and few resources, because we’ve been asked to help by the local Catholic Diocese, whom we know from past cooperative activities, and because we know that our focused effort can achieve a lot of good.
+A: We chose Mbarara, Uganda because it’s a part of the world with huge need and limited resources, and because we were asked to help by the local Catholic Diocese, which had decades of experience running hospitals and clinics but lacked funding to build a dedicated children’s hospital.

 Q: Childhood disease is such a big problem.
 Why not leave it to bigger organizations, e.g. The Gates Foundation, World Health Organization, and United Nations?